Do not waste time

 Our proactive, staged process leads to few rejections at the final proposal stage – and we always give feedback in such cases.

-If we have asked an applicant to spend time providing a bespoke written proposal or hosting a visit for us and we then choose not to make a grant to them, we make an ex gratia payment (usually £250) in recognition of their time.
+If we have asked an applicant to spend time providing a bespoke written proposal or hosting a visit for us and we then choose not to make a grant to them, we make an ex-gratia payment (usually c.£250) in recognition of their time.

-We operate a real time anonymous feedback system for applicants and grantees, with responses collated and reviewed twice a year.
-We provide a report to grantees about what feedback we’re getting and what we’re doing in response.
+We operate a real-time anonymous feedback system for applicants and grantees, with responses collated and reviewed twice a year.
+We publish a report on our website about what feedback we’re getting and what we’re doing in response.

-We are developing a new website and plan to adopt ‘working in the open’ principles that will make it easier for people to discover how we work, what we’re doing and learning.
+We aim to ‘work in the open’ through our website and social media, to make it easier for people to discover how we work, what we’re doing and learning.
+This also helps to show grant-holders and partners that we are learning from what they share with us.

 Enable flexibility

-We only use restricted funding where necessary and are implementing a more intentional use of what we call ‘designated unrestricted’ funding instead of restricted grants whenever possible.
+We only use restricted funding where necessary and make use of what we call ‘designated unrestricted’ funding instead of restricted grants whenever possible.
 (Read more about our approach to flexible funding here.)

-Although we are limited in the extent to which we can formally commit to multi-year funding, we are aiming to be clearer at the outset about the intent or expectation to make a repeat grant (or not) when a current grant expires.
+Although we are limited in the extent to which we can formally commit to multi-year funding, we aim to be clear at the outset about the intent or expectation to make a repeat grant (or not) when a current grant expires.

 Communicate with purpose

-We are working to improve the clarity of expectations with all grantees at the grant set-up stage – covering outcomes; communication and reporting; and learning opportunities.
-We have introduced grant set-up calls as standard to go over these things and also to explain why it is we’ve chosen to make the grant and what we are particularly interested in about the organisation and its work.
+We aim to be clear about our expectations with all grantees at the grant set-up stage – covering outcomes, communication and reporting and learning opportunities.
+We use grant set-up calls as standard to go over these things and to explain why it is we’ve chosen to make the grant and what we are particularly interested in about the organisation and its work.

-We are also aiming to be clearer at the outset about expectations regarding the end of the grant and the possibility of further funding.
+We aim to be clear at the outset of a new grant about expectations regarding the end of the grant and the possibility of further funding.

 Be proportionate